thungthungg/TIS/Assignment 1/README.md

 Attendees gained clarity on future career paths, the significance of continuous learning, and the potential for impactful contributions to society through technology.
 I feel inspired and motivated by the talk, gaining clarity on my career path and a renewed determination to work hard toward achieving myyour goals in the tech field.🏆

-This is the attachment of the poster.
+💁🏻‍♀️This is the attachment of the poster.
 [Group 4 Assignment Poster.pdf](https://github.com/user-attachments/files/18341891/Group.4.Assignment.Poster.pdf)

 <p align="center">
   <img src = "https://github.com/user-attachments/assets/23c3adc0-abb5-47ff-85f1-9d1e7a702d1d" width="800" height="1200"/>